jason-wjs/sim2real_EGalahad/docs/getting-started/overview.md

 `sim2real` is split into two environments:

-- The root project is for policy inference, MuJoCo simulation, and the real bridge.
+- The root project is for policy inference, MuJoCo simulation, and robot I/O.
 - `venv/teleop` is for Pico / XR retargeting with built-in mjviser viewing, and motion recording.

 This project supports two hardware layouts: